krobelus/rate-experiments/README.md

 resulting need for a DRAT checker to be as efficient as possible requires using mutable data structures that rely on pointer indirection which are difficult to formally verify.
-The lack of a formally verified DRAT checker is remedied by making the DRAT checker output an optimized (i.\ e.\ small) and annotated proof in LRAT format [@cruz2017efficient].
+The lack of a formally verified DRAT checker is remedied by making the DRAT checker output an annotated proof in the LRAT format [@cruz2017efficient].
 The LRAT proof can be checked by a formally verified checker[^acl2] without unit propagation, making sure that the formula formula is indeed unsatisfiable.
 Most solvers can only generate an DRAT proofs but DRAT checkers can be used to produce an LRAT proof from a DRAT proof.
 The LRAT proof resembles DRAT, but it includes clause hints for each resolution candidates and all unit clauses that are necessary to derive the empty clause to show that each resolvent is a RUP.

 2.3 Proof Checking
 ------------------